oguzhandemirci1993/Lovely-Budgerigars/README.md

 # Lovely-Budgerigars
-Basic HTML webpage that I'm coding with my FreeCodeCamp Responsive Web Design course knowledge.
-This is a clone of "CatPhotoApp" code exercising webpage which can be found at FreeCodeCamp Responsive Web Design course.
+This web page has been developed purely for exercise purposes, with knowledge learned from FreeCodeCamp's Responsive Web Design Certification Course and inspired by the CatPhotoApp web page at FreeCodeCamp.
+Images have been taken from pixabay.com.
+How the project is developed can be observed by checking the commits.
+Thanks for visiting.